25prabhu10/notes/docs/Languages/Markdown/Markdown_Reference.md

 ###### This is an H6
 ```

-In Typora, input ‘#'s followed by title content, and press `Return` key will create a header.
+In Typora, input '#'s followed by title content, and press `Return` key will create a header.

 ### Blockquotes